 Overview

-Acute coronary syndrome is a term that describes a range of conditions related to sudden, reduced blood flow to the heart.
-These conditions include a heart attack and unstable angina.
+Acute coronary syndrome is a term that describes a range of conditions related to sudden reduced blood flow to the heart.
+These conditions include a heart attack and unstable angina, a type of chest pain.

 Unstable angina occurs when blood flow to the heart decreases.
-It's not severe enough to cause cell death or a heart attack.
+It's not severe enough to cause heart tissue cells to die or a heart attack.
 But the reduced blood flow may increase your risk of a heart attack.

 Acute coronary syndrome often causes severe chest pain or discomfort.
 It is a medical emergency that needs a diagnosis and care right away.
-The goals of treatment include improving blood flow, treating complications and preventing future problems.
+The goals of treatment are to improve blood flow and treat and prevent complications.

 Symptoms

 • Chest pain or discomfort.
-This is often described as aching, pressure, tightness or burning.
+It may feel like aching, pressure, tightness or burning.
 Chest pain also is called angina.

 • Pain that starts in the chest and spreads to other parts of the body.
 These areas include the shoulders, arms, upper belly area, back, neck or jaw.